Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Results

 \subsection{Secondary Analysis}

-We also test whether certain characteristics of a terminal field are associated with significant behavioral homophily observed in the multi-author papers.
-We fit a logistic regression for all terminal fields where the outcome is whether or not statistically significant behavioral homophily is detected ($H_i$) and the covariates are the ratio of \% of solo-authorships which are female to the \% authorships on multi-authored papers which are female ($R_i$), the proportion of all authorships (solo and multi) which are female ($F_i$), and the log of the number of authorships ($S_i$).
+As a secondary analysis, we test whether certain characteristics of a terminal field are associated with significant behavioral homophily observed in the multi-author documents.
+Specifically, we fit a logistic regression where the outcome is whether or not significant behavioral homophily is detected ($H_i$) in a terminal field.
+Significant behavioral homophily is defined as having a p-value below the specified cut-off after adjustment by the Benjamini-Yekutieli FDR procedure.

-Previous work \citep{boschini2007team} has shown that gender homophily is positively associated with increased female representation.
-We also include an indicator ($M_i$) for whether the field is majority female (i.e., $M_i = 1_{\{F_i > .5\}}$) and the interaction term ($F_i \times M_i$); this allows the association between behavioral homophily and female \% to change slope in majority female terminal fields since gender dynamics may systematically differ in majority female fields.
-Furthermore, where concerns about gender discrimination are common, we might observe a positive association across subfields between relative rates of solo-authorship for the lower-frequency gender (women in most cases) and increased behavioral homophily, since both would be rational choices in reaction to gender discrimination in collaboration \cite{rubin2017discrimination, oconnor2016dynamics, ferber1980disadvantage, mcdowell1992effect}.
+Previous work~\citep{boschini2007team} has shown that gender homophily is positively associated with increased women representation.
+Furthermore, where concerns about gender discrimination are common, we might observe a positive association across sub-fields between relative rates of solo-authorship for the lower-frequency gender (women in most cases) and increased behavioral homophily, since both would be rational choices in reaction to gender discrimination in collaboration \citep{rubin2017discrimination,oconnor2016dynamics,ferber1980disadvantage,mcdowell1992effect}.
+Thus, covariates we include are the ratio of \% of solo-authorships which are women to the \% authorships on multi-authored documents which are women ($R_i$), the proportion of all authorships (solo and multi) which are women ($W_i$), and the log of the number of authorships ($A_i$).
+Since gender dynamics may systematically differ if a field is majority woman (as opposed to the typical field which is majority man), we also include an indicator ($M_i$) for whether the field is majority woman (i.e., $M_i = 1_{\{W_i > .5\}}$) and the interaction term ($W_i \times M_i$).
+The full model we fit is:

-We calculate robust standard errors using a generalized estimating equation procedure with a diagonal working covariance where the clusters correspond to top-level fields.

-The ratio of female solo-authors to multi-authors is not significant (p-value = $.6$); however, field size ($S_i$) and the proportion of females ($F_i$) have a statistically significant positive association with behavioral homophily (p-values $<10^{-16}, 10^{-4}$ respectively).
-The estimate of the interaction term ($F_i \times M_i$) is negative, but both the majority female indicator and interaction term are not significant (p-values of .07 and .052).
-Further details are provided in the supplement.